 Overnight at the hotel in Kathamndu

 Our guide comes to your hotel to pick you up with transportation.
-As soon as you take your breakfast, you a Day Sightseeing begins, you will be visiting four major landmarks in Kathmandu including Pashupatinath, Boudhanath, Swoyambhunath (Monkey Temple) and Kathmandu Durbar Square.
+As soon as you take your breakfast, a Day Sightseeing begins, you will be visiting four major landmarks in Kathmandu including Pashupatinath, Boudhanath, Swoyambhunath (Monkey Temple), and Kathmandu Durbar Square.

 Overnight at the hotel in Kathmandu